Reports & Scoring

 Curved Score = Base Score ^ 1.2

-Issue Density Penalty = up to -45% when many warnings/fails (kicks in after 20+ issues)
+Issue Density Penalty = up to -45% when many errors/warnings (kicks in after 10+ issue units)

 Final Score = Curved Score × Penalty Multipliers × Issue Density Multiplier